espressif/esp-idf/docs/en/api-reference/system/console.rst

 To establish a basic REPL environment, ``console`` component provides several useful APIs, combining those functions described above.

-In a typical application, you only need to call :cpp:func:`esp_console_repl_init` to initialize the REPL environment, including UART driver install, basic console configuration, spawning a thread to do REPL task and register several useful commands (e.g. `help`, `quit`).
+In a typical application, you only need to call :cpp:func:`esp_console_new_repl_uart` to initialize the REPL environment based on UART device, including driver install, basic console configuration, spawning a thread to do REPL task and register several useful commands (e.g. `help`).

 After that, you can register your own commands with :cpp:func:`esp_console_cmd_register`.
-The REPL environment keeps in init state until you call :cpp:func:`esp_console_repl_start`.
+The REPL environment keeps in init state until you call :cpp:func:`esp_console_start_repl`.

 Application Example
 -------------------